DataDog/documentation/content/en/account_management/org_settings/cross_org_visibility.md

 ### Scope

-Cross-organization visibility supports Metrics telemetry in private [Dashboard widgets][2].
+Cross-organization visibility supports Metrics telemetry in private [Dashboard and Notebook widgets][2].

 All types of metrics are supported, including [custom metrics][3], [trace metrics][4], and [metrics generated from logs][5].